mahendrajungthapa/Fonepay/README.md

 ## 📝 License

-Distributed under the MIT License.
+Distributed under the   License: GPLv2 or later.
 See `LICENSE.txt` for more information.

 ## 📫 Contact